soleilEye/SOC-Analyst/Network Security and Traffic Analysis/SNORT/IDS'IPS and PCAP Investigation.md

 ```shell
 sudo snort -c /etc/snort/snort.conf -A none
 ```
-Now run the traffic-generator script as sudo and start ICMP/HTTP traffic.
-Once the traffic is generated, snort will start generating alerts according to provided ruleset defined in the configuration file.

 ## IDS/IPS mode: "Using rule file without configuration file"
 It is possible to run the Snort only with rules without a configuration file.
 Running the Snort in this mode will help you test the user-created rules.
 However, this mode will provide less performance.